Aquatic Invasive Species

 In addition to watercraft inspections, MPRB also implemented the following the following actions to prevent the spread of AIS:

-- Adding signage and additional trash receptacles to encourage proper bait disposal at launches, fishing docks, and high use shoreline fishing areas
+- Signage and additional trash receptacles to encourage proper bait disposal at launches, fishing docks, and high use shoreline fishing areas

 - Developing an AIS Rapid Response Plan for future Board adoption